 • symptoms that are getting worse after treatment.

 Your GP will diagnose constipation by checking your child and talking to you.
-It is very unlikely the constipation will be caused by a problem with your child’s body and often tests are not required.
-If your GP thinks there is a problem, they will refer your child to a specialist.
+Most of the time, constipation does not need any additional tests but if the doctor thinks there is a problem, they will refer your child to a specialist.

 In an emergency, call Triple Zero (000) and ask for an ambulance.